Harperlaveal/Roots-App/README.md

 2. npm install --global expo-cli

-3. expo start (in the root folder of the project)
+3. expo start (in the 'RootsApp' folder of the project)